Wind Affects Dogs More Than People Think

 Coastal and ridgeline wind exposure

-Coastal paths and mountain ridgelines are Taiwan's most consistently windy environments.
+Coastal paths and mountain ridgelines are most consistently windy environments.
 Coastal wind carries salt and moisture; ridgeline wind speed is typically 2–3 times higher than the valley below.
 Both share one characteristic: no shelter, with the dog continuously exposed across the entire body.
 PETT2GO windbreakers' DWR finish handles coastal salt spray and light moisture, while the packable design means it's easy to carry when not needed and on in seconds when conditions change.

 Cold mornings and overnight temperature drops

-Even when daytime temperatures are comfortable, Taiwan's mountain mornings and nights can run 8–12°C colder than the afternoon high — combined with early morning mountain wind, this is the period requiring the most protection for camping or early-start hiking dogs.
+Even when daytime temperatures are comfortable, mountains' mornings and nights can run 8–12°C colder than the afternoon high — combined with early morning mountain wind, this is the period requiring the most protection for camping or early-start hiking dogs.
 Dogs are typically less active at this time (just woken, preparing to move), and heat loss at rest is faster.
 A fleece vest as insulating mid-layer with a windbreaker shell is the most effective combination for mountain morning temperature swings.

 Wind chill and senior dogs